katholiek-onderwijs-vlaanderen/sri4node/README.md

 Many properties of the sri4node config object have defaults and can be omitted.

-There are three ways to configure the database which sri4node uses (in order of priority):
+There is only 1 way to configure the database which sri4node uses:
-* Specify an already initiated database object in the sri4node configuration.
-This way has two variants:
-    * db: the global sri4node pg-promise database object used for all database work.
-    * dbR and dbW: specify different global sri4node pg-promise database objects for read-only database work (dbR) and other database work (dbW), useful if you work with read-replica's.
 * Specify sri4nodeConfig.databaseConnectionParameters in the sri4node configuration.
     * These are any format as supported by [connection syntax](https://github.com/vitaly-t/pg-promise/wiki/Connection-Syntax) of the DB library + a 'schema' property
     * You can also specify the pg-promise [initialization options](http://vitaly-t.github.io/pg-promise/module-pg-promise.html) by adding a property databaseLibraryInitOptions

+These mechanisms have been made obsolete:
+* [OBSOLETE > 2.3] ~~Specify an already initiated database object in the sri4node configuration.
+This way has two variants:
+    * db: the global sri4node pg-promise database object used for all database work.
+    * dbR and dbW: specify different global sri4node pg-promise database objects for read-only database work (dbR) and other database work (dbW), useful if you work with read-replica's.~~
 * [OBSOLETE > 2.3] ~~Specifying the database connection string in the DATABASE_URL environment variable~~
 * [OBSOLETE > 2.3] ~~Specifying the database connection string in the defaultdatabaseurl field in the sri4node configuration~~